PhyloSofS-Team/DANCE/doc/README.md

 cifAlignment offers the possibility to weight the structural alignment by giving relative wheights to the common subset of residues between the two aligned structures.
 We derive those weights from the global coverage of the position in the MSA.
 To activate this option, use the **--weighted** option.

+##### Choice of several references

+If you require several references for structure alignment, you can use the **--n** parameter, specifying the number of references required.
+The references are chosen so as to maximize the RMSD with the references already chosen.

 ### Output

 cifAlignment saves the resulting conformational ensemble as a multi-model file in either PDB or CIF format.
 It's important to note that these models can display different amino acid sequences.
 Additionally, cifAlignment generates and outputs the corresponding multiple sequence alignments (MSA) in FASTA format, alongside a matrix of all-to-all pairwise RMSDs.
+Files have a prefix in the form **ID1_ID2**.
+ID1 is chosen at the end of clustering by MMseq2, and is the first ID in alphabetical order.
+It is unique for the ensemble in question.
+ID2 corresponds to the ID of the reference chosen for alignment; it is possible to have several references for the same ensemble.

 #### PDB file

 The output is a PDB file containing multiple models.
 The header of the file contains information about the number of models and the length of the alignment.
 It also contains a list of the ids of the different models of the PDB.
 Please note that this PDB file is non-standard because the amino acids present in the models may differ.
 We use the residue sequence number at columns 23 to 26 of the PDB file in order to represent the position in the alignment of each residue.
+Thus, the gaps in the sequence alignment are implicitly represented by the residue sequence numbers that are not present in the file.
 ```
 $ head test/models/1AKEA_1AKEA_mm.pdb
 NUMMDL    35